Test score sheet with answers, grade A+ and pencil.

 • Redesigned teaching prizes for graduate students and non-ladder faculty are no longer based on scores on teaching evaluations.

-• Teaching awards that rely solely on Q scores (the Certificates of Distinction in Teaching for TFs, Teaching Assistants (TAs), and undergraduate Course Assistants (CAs) and the Certificates of Teaching Excellence for non-ladder faculty) have been discontinued.
-We hope that this change will reduce the pressure on TFs and other instructors to give higher grades and allow instructors to engage more productively with student feedback.
+• Teaching awards that rely solely on Q scores (the Certificates of Distinction in Teaching for TFs, Teaching Assistants (TAs), and undergraduate Course Assistants (CAs) and the Certificates of Teaching Excellence for non-ladder faculty) were discontinued.
+This change reduced the pressure on TFs and other instructors to give higher grades and allowed instructors to engage more productively with student feedback.

-• Additionally, the Bok Center launched a thank-a-teacher program, which enables students to share a note of appreciation with a professor, TF, or other instructor.
+• The Bok Center launched a thank-a-teacher program, which enabled students to share a note of appreciation with a professor, TF, or other instructor.

-• The Bok Center has held focus groups and developed materials to guide faculty in creating grading rubrics that are aligned with course learning objectives.
-They have also developed guidance for developing effective exams.
+• The Bok Center held focus groups and developed materials to guide faculty in creating grading rubrics that are aligned with course learning objectives.
+They also developed guidance for developing effective exams.

-• The Program in General Education has issued program-wide grading guidelines for faculty and students.
+• The Program in General Education issued program-wide grading guidelines for faculty and students.